pydiverse/pydiverse.transform/docs/source/index.md

 These all combine naturally with group_by() which allows you to perform any operation by group."

-The following example describes how to create new columns, filter rows, and sort the result:
+The following example describes how to create new columns, filter rows, and sort the result.
+The pipe operator `>>` is used to chain multiple verbs to describe a data transformation in a functional way:

 ```python
 from pydiverse.transform.extended import *